-You can use the following guidelines and tips, if you want to change existing MyISAM tables to InnoDB.
+You can use the following guidelines and tips in this post, if you want to convert your existing MyISAM database tables to InnoDB.
 Doing so provides better reliability and scalability.

 ALTER TABLE statement for all tables in your database.
 You need this in step 2.

 For security we exclude MySQL main tables ‘information_schema’, ‘mysql’ and ‘performance_schema’.